partlyLuka/Summary_news_app/README.md

 The code is othervise segmented roughly into **Req_main.swift** and **summarisation.swift**, the first deals with just basic displays of raw news articles and the latter deals with visualisation of the summaries.
 Other files are files for helper functions.

+## Data
+There are two files inside this directory, one is *rtv.json* which is the above mentoined database and the other is **database.ipynb** which is just an exploratory notebook for the database.

+The data is structued in the following way: